rukh93/apollo-server-schema-merging/README.md

 **DESCRIPTION**
 -
-This project merge graphql schemas from the following services:
+This project creates a unified GraphQL schema from the following GraphQL APIs:

 1. Contentful
 2. Commercetools

+This gives us the benefit of reducing multiple data queries for our data in a single request from one schema.

 <img src="./diagram.png" height="450">